Present Perfect Simple and Continuous Exercises (With Answers)

-Present Perfect and Continuous Exercises with Answers
+Present Perfect Simple and Continuous Exercises With Answers

 Present Perfect and Continuous

-Write sentences in the present perfect simple.
+Write complete sentences in the present perfect simple.

 1. They / play / football -